shahanavazm/vim-notes/README.md

 "02d2aw

 ## navigation and text objects
-a frequet pattern which works almost everyware:
+a frequet pattern which works almost everywhere:
 jump to a location using search, for example /{<CR>
 use text objects to operate on an area, for example ci{